 A less common choice – but one that allows for higher accuracy – is regression-based quota setting.
 This approach is more challenging because it requires additional data and quota-setting expertise.
 However, since this process can make or break a pharma organization’s ability to execute on its sales strategy, it’s crucial that quotas take into account not only past performance but also future opportunities.

-Regression-based quota setting can be summed up in five essential steps:
+The process for regression-based quota setting can be summed up in five essential steps:

 - Identify factors that impact sales

-- Build regression model and evaluate factors
+- Build the regression model and evaluate factors

 At this stage, data drives results.
 Run the regression model and eliminate extraneous and cross-correlated variables.

-- Finalize and evaluate model
+- Finalize and evaluate the model

 - Allocate quotas

-Using the data at hand, use the model to predict future performance and to translate it into contributions.
+Using the data at hand, use the model to predict future performance and translate it into contributions.